Discharge (band): Influence

-Discharge songs also attracted interest from other metal subgenres, such as doom metal and grindcore.
-UK doom metal band Solstice covered "Protest & Survive" and Norwegian black metal band Carpathian Forest covered "The Possibilities of Life's Destruction" on their compilation album We're Going to Hell for This: Over a Decade of Perversions, while grindcore/death metal band Napalm Death covered "War's No Fairytale" on their Leaders Not Followers: Part 2 album.
-As well, Swedish melodic death metal pioneers At the Gates covered "The Nightmare Continues" as a hidden track on their With Fear I Kiss the Burning Darkness album.
-French doom/sludge band Monarch! also covered "A Look at Tomorrow" on their A Look at Tomorrow/Mass Destruction EP.
-UK drone / sludge band Moss covered 'Maimed And Slaughtered' on their Tombs of the Blind Drugged EP.
-British black metal band The Meads of Asphodel adopted a medley style cover of "Hell on Earth" and "Blood Runs Red" on their 2006 EP In the Name of God, Welcome to Planet Genocide.
+UK doom metal band Solstice covered "Protest & Survive".
+Norwegian black metal band Carpathian Forest covered "The Possibilities of Life's Destruction" on their compilation album We're Going to Hell for This: Over a Decade of Perversions, while grindcore/death metal band Napalm Death covered "War's No Fairytale" on their Leaders Not Followers: Part 2 album.
+Swedish melodic death metal band At the Gates covered "The Nightmare Continues" as a hidden track on their With Fear I Kiss the Burning Darkness album.
+French doom/sludge band Monarch! covered "A Look at Tomorrow" on their A Look at Tomorrow/Mass Destruction EP.
+UK drone/sludge band Moss covered "Maimed And Slaughtered" on their Tombs of the Blind Drugged EP.
+British black metal band The Meads of Asphodel recorded a medley style cover of "Hell on Earth" and "Blood Runs Red" for their 2006 EP In the Name of God, Welcome to Planet Genocide.